 Dan Kornstein is a skilled, experienced, and successful trial lawyer and appellate advocate, with an exciting and varied civil litigation practice.
 He has conducted over 100 trial-type proceedings (including 20 jury trials) and argued more than 80 appeals.
 To each case he brings a creative, energetic, and aggressive approach.
 Dan’s clients range from individuals (including Pulitzer Prize-winning authors, Academy Award winning actors, publishing executives, and rising entrepreneurs) to large corporations and financial institutions.
-In his 50 years at the bar, he has litigated several notable First Amendment cases, as well as substantial antitrust, securities, commercial, employment, product liability, family law, and international matters.
+In his over 50 years at the bar, he has litigated several notable First Amendment cases, as well as substantial antitrust, securities, commercial, employment, product liability, family law, and international matters.

 “Mr. Kornstein is a man of high principle, great compassion and profound intelligence who has elevated the practice of law to the level of moral statement.
 He has the personal integrity to stand up for people, books and causes he believes in, even when others do not.”
 Joe McGinniss (author), Acknowledgment in Blind Faith (1989).